whowell1/whowell1github.io/content/en/blog/Windows_Persistence.md

 Schtasks.exe is a Windows command-line application for managing scheduled tasks on local or remote computers, such as creating, removing, editing, executing, and terminating tasks.

-Threat actors install programs in scheduled tasks at certain intervals to execute at particular time to try to evade detection by blending in with other start up programs.
+Threat actors install programs in scheduled tasks to execute at particular time to try to evade detection by blending in with other start up programs.

 **What is DLL Hijacking?**